number42net/timedial/sidecars/website/src/content/index.md

 - **Mail** - Traditional Unix mail client (limited to internal messaging)
 - **Lynx** - A text-based web browser that lets you explore the modern web from a vintage terminal

+## Media and demo's

+See what your terminal can really do!

+- **ASCII Star Wars** - Watch the original Star Wars in the best possible way
+- **VT100 player** - A large collection of VT100 animations, most of which also work on newer terminals
+- And many more!

 # Rules